ethereum/ethereum-org/views/content/crowdsale.md

     deadline = now + durationInMinutes * 1 minutes;
     price = etherCostOfEachToken * 1 ether;

-Those are some of the [special keywords](https://solidity.readthedocs.org/en/latest/units-and-global-variables.html) in solidity that help you code, allowing you to evaluate some things like *1 ether == 1000 finney* or *2 days == 48 hours**.
-This will automatically convert the fundiong goal into **wei** the smallest unit available in the system and will create a timestamp that is exactly X minutes away from today.
+Those are some of the [special keywords](https://solidity.readthedocs.org/en/latest/units-and-global-variables.html) in solidity that help you code, allowing you to evaluate some things like *1 ether == 1000 finney* or *2 days == 48 hours*.
+This will automatically convert the funding goal into **wei** the smallest unit available in the system and will create a timestamp that is exactly X minutes away from today.

 The following line will instantiate a contract at a given adress: